 Beyond academic research, Shana has extensive experience working with NGOs and community-based organizations in a number of countries, including Morocco, the US, the UK, and India.
 This work has involved project design, management, and evaluation as well as advocacy.
 She has consulted for the World Bank, the Grameen Bank Foundation, and other private foundations and trusts.

-- Social justice
+- Social policy and inequality

 - Economic inequality

 Robert has a PhD in economics from University of Leeds in which he examined the growth of the financial sector in Europe.
 He also has degrees from Trinity College Dublin and Dublin City University.
 He has published and refereed in international journals in economics and political economy.

 Sara has worked extensively in programme management in the community and voluntary sector.
 She has managed educational projects in Africa and Asia and worked with refugees, migrants and at-risk young people in Ireland.
 She has a MA in International Politics and Human Rights from London City University, and a PhD in Sociology from Trinity College Dublin where she researched trust and cohesion in post-conflict communities using qualitative and quantitative methods.
 As well as her work with TASC, Sara coordinates the Sociology and Social Policy Module for Trinity Access Programmes

 Sara leads social inclusion research at TASC.
 Current projects centre on the social and structural effects of inequality, social exclusion, and poverty.
 This includes work on financial resilience and domestic violence, as well as developing work on cross border cooperation and the intersection between social inclusion and climate action.
 Research findings contribute to policy debate and the evaluation and development of programmes and interventions.

 - Social effects of poverty and inequality

 - Digital literacy